Policy and Targets

 The ONRR is responsible for compiling the OGOR databases, which include flare and vent volumes as well as emissions.
 Given the concerns expressed in the 2016 GAO report regarding the lack of specificity of the guidance for the OGOR reporting process, these data may not be consistent or complete.

 Data on flared and vented volumes, aggregated by region, are available online from the Energy Information Administration.
 They are based on voluntary summary reports from states, which, in turn, depend on self-reporting by producers.
 Not all states collect or report flaring and venting data to the Energy Information Administration.
 Those that do report do not necessarily follow the same reporting standards.
 Hence this data set is incomplete, and there are inconsistencies between state data and data published online by the Energy Information Administration.
-The Data Compilation and Publishing section of the Federal Offshore case study cites other national data sources.
+Section 17 of the preceding case study, on US federal offshore production, cites other national data sources.

 Fines, Penalties, and Sanctions